Exit polls way to create mental pressure: RLD's Jayant Chaudhary | Politics

 Rashtriya Lok Dal (RLD) president Jayant Chaudhary on Tuesday said exit polls are a point of view he does not agree with and claimed that it is a way of creating mental pressure.

-The RLD chief, whose party contested the Uttar Pradesh Assembly election in a tie-up with the Akhilesh Yadav-led Samajwadi Party (SP), also wondered from where those involved in exit polls got their data from.
+The RLD chief, whose party contested the Uttar Pradesh Assembly election in a tie-up with the Akhilesh Yadav-led Samajwadi Party (SP), also wondered from where those involved in exit polls got their data.

 His remarks came a day after Yadav dismissed the pre-poll surveys that showed that the ruling Bharatiya Janata Party (BJP) had an edge over its rivals in the just-concluded Uttar Pradesh election.